jjoschageissler-cmyk/portswigger-labs/README.md

 | SQL Injection | 16/18 | done* |
 | Access Control | 0/13 | starting |

-*Those either require Burp Suite Pro or need the knoledge of a other topic I haven't done yet.
+*The rest of the labs either require Burp Suite Pro or need the knoledge of a other topic I haven't done yet.